jonathanclarke/jonathanclarke.ie/README.md

 # blog.beilabs.com
-Hosts the source code for the jekyll blog Automatically builds the master branch and deploys to kubernetes when pushed
+Hosts the source code for the jekyll blog Automatically builds the master branch and deploys to our kubernetes cluster when pushed

 ## Docker commands
 docker build -t blog .